rongpenl/gitboard/README.md

 ## Request feature

-Just create an issue or pull request
+Just create an issue or pull request.